How to Read the Schedule of Classes

 No-show-drop (NSHD)

-No-show-drop will appear in the class notes.
+No-show-drop will appear in the Comments column.
 A student who is registered for such a course who attends no meetings of the course during the first five school days of the term will be dropped from the course by the instructor, unless the student has obtained prior permission for absence.
-See Academic Regulation 9b.
+See Academic Regulation 9b(Link is external).

 Meeting Info